ifesdjeen/hashed-wheel-timer/README.md

 framework.

-The concept on the Timer Wheel is rather simple to understand: in order to keep track of events on given resolution, an array of linked lists (alternatively - sets or even arrays, YMMV) is preallocated.
+The concept on the Timer Wheel is rather simple to understand: in order to keep track of events on given resolution, an array of linked lists called bucket (alternatively - sets or even arrays, YMMV) is preallocated.
 When event is scheduled, it's address is found by dividing deadline time `t` by `resolution` and `wheel size`.